 These represent passing through an absorption profile and are doubled because of the modulation symmetry.
 Naturally, the amplitude of the intensity dip can be utilized to quantify the concentration of molecular species.
 Therefore, DAS is one of the easiest modulation techniques to perform.

 The technique primarily known as Wavelength Modulation Spectroscopy differs from DAS mostly in the range of wavelength modulation.
 Here, the modulation period is much narrower than the absorption profile.
 Thus, the modulation is thrust onto the absorption profile and can be in a number of relations to it (Fig. 6.).

 Figure 6.
 Principle of WMS.
 Absorption profile is marked in blue.
 Wavelength modulation is imposed in relation to the profile – marked by vertical sine signals in gray.
 Modulation results in 1f or 2f signals depending on the modulation placements.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 According to the placement, the signal can be registered on the same frequency as the modulation’s (1f signal) or double the frequency (2f signal) when placing the modulation in the peak of the absorption profile.

 After the demodulation, the absorption peak registered is shown to be different between 1f to 2f signals.